-Financial Aid and Scholarship Guide for Disabled Students: Find a list of available scholarships, eligibility criteria, award amounts and information.
+Financial Aid and Scholarship Guide: Find a list of available scholarships, eligibility criteria, award amounts, and information.

 Job Accommodation Network (JAN): The leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
 JAN helps people with disabilities enhance their employability, and shows employers how to capitalize on the value and talent that people with disabilities add to the workplace.

 MoneyGeek’s Guide for Job Seekers & Workers with a Disability: The guide offers tips to help individuals find a job, provides advice on staying gainfully employed, and includes guidance that can help disabled workers talk with an existing employer about making reasonable accommodations.

 Office of Disability Employment Policy: Provides articles and resources on national leadership focused on disability and employment policy.
 Disclosing a Disability is their guide to learning the Why, When, What, and How of disclosing (or not disclosing) your disability.

 Respect Ability: Source for news, education, and other resources regarding issues facing people with disabilities.

 The Complete Guide to Social Security Disability Benefits: A guide to help figure out how much in Supplemental Security Income (SSI) benefits are you eligible to receive?